democracycandidate/democracycandidate/src/content/english/sections/testimonial.md

 ---
 enable: true
 title: "Give Voters a Search Result"
-description: "The goal of this project is to make it easier for pro democracy candidates to tell voters about themselves.
-An alternative to typical small race search results."
+description: "The goal of this project is to make it easier for pro-democracy candidates to tell voters about themselves.
+It is an alternative to typical local race search results."

 # Testimonials
 testimonials: